jt-l/stock/README.md

 Stocks
 =

-stocks is a command line application that displays stock information.
+stock data from the command line

 ## install